Miyunn/new-tab-extension/README.md

 - **Unsplash Integration**
   Enjoy beautiful, high-quality wallpapers from Unsplash that update automatically at set intervals, keeping your browsing experience fresh and inspiring.

+- **Built-in Icon Library**
+  Access a newly added, built-in library of beautiful, ready-to-use icons to quickly style your shortcuts.

 - **Shortcut Icons**
   Add, organize, and customize shortcut icons for instant access to your favorite websites.

+- **Icon Library**
+  A growing library of beautiful, ready-to-use icons

 - **Personalized Appearance**
   Fine-tune the look of your icons and wallpapers to perfectly match your aesthetic.